 To the left is the greenest sample of wheat grass our people found from a China company Compared to wheatgrass from Pines/Cerophyl shown below that was grown correctly, products called wheatgrass from China are pale green at best.
 The products are either not wheat grass or are something other than wheat grass.
 Clearly whatever they are, the growing methods are not natural.

 The literature of one of the U.S. re-sellers of Chinese wheat grass reflects the ignorance of Chinese growers.
 The bottom picture shows the text.
 It is complete misinformation.
 It claims wheat grass grown unnaturally in a tray is no different than growing it through the winter in an appropriate climate like Northeastern Kansas.
 The “father of wheat grass,” Charles Schnabel, who dedicated his life to the scientific study of these grasses from the 1930s to the 1970s, never would have considered growing wheat grass so unnaturally for such a short period in such crowded unnatural conditions.
+Our farm grew cereal grass for Schnabel starting in 1932.
+Our laboratory is what Schnabel used for his research.
+Look at the graphs at the difference between growing it correctly and harvesting for high nutritional value and growing it tall for massive profits.

 If these Chinese growers used wheat seed to grow their products, the pale and poor color indicates unnatural growing conditions.
 Wheat grass should look like the picture of Pines Wheat Grass above.
 Besides the pale color, the yellowish tinge of the pale material shown in the literature below indicates a long period since harvest with storage in a warm warehouse.
 It has virtually lost all its nutrition.